 We can’t talk about tires without talking about the PS4S.
 These tires just have so much going for them.
 For our full rundown on the tire including third party testing against other Max Performance Summer Tires see our PS4S blog article.
 Put simply, these tires just straight up don’t care what weather you’re driving in short of a monsoon or a snowstorm.
 Their inner “wet” compound and deep grooves give them superb stability on damp roads while the outer “dry” compound gives you high grip in the corners on those beautiful days where you just want to have a bit of fun.
-The “wet” compound also has the added benefit of giving the PS4S very impressive treadwear because it is a stiffer compound.
+The “wet” compound also has the added benefit of giving the PS4S very impressive treadwear because it is a harder compound.
 These tires even work decently well at the track if you want to occasionally run a few laps.
-Keep in mind that this is ultimately a street tire and you will do much better on the track if you use something along the lines of a Pilot Sport Cup 2 would suit you much better.
+Keep in mind that this is ultimately a street tire and you will do much better on the track if you use something along the lines of a Pilot Sport Cup 2.
 Furthermore these tires were designed with a little stronger focus on comfort than some would like and as a result they have a relatively soft sidewall than some other tires in their performance category.
 While not hugely concerning to most this can be a deal breaker for some so definitely take it into consideration when picking out tires.

 The Nitto NT05s are tires that we haven’t really discussed on our blog, but they no doubt deserve a mention.
 They are not quite the all-rounders that the PS4S are but they makes up for that with the insane performance and confidence they inspire.
 The NT05s are constantly praised by users impressed by the sheer grip that nearly rivals some dedicated track tires.
 The wet performance is also nothing to scoff at, the NT05s have two thick center ribs and directional treads to help channel water away.
 This performance does come at a cost however.
 The NT05s have a 200 UTQG treadwear rating, which while not unheard of in this segment it does look a bit bad compared to the PS4S’s 300 rating.
 Don’t worry though, the NT05 is about 25-35% cheaper than the PS4S, so it actually balances out pretty fairly.
 Granted most people won’t be tracking their G30s so this may be overkill for most, but sometimes you just want the overkill option and logic be damned!